Nix(OS) Cheatsheet

 nix profile list # lists installed packages along with indicies

-nix profile remove <package name>
+nix profile remove <package name> # remove a package

 Using nix shell to create a temporary shell #